emmetio/codemirror/README.md

 *This plugin is automatically compiled from the [Emmet core](https://github.com/emmetio/emmet).
-If you want to contribute features or fix bugs, please to this in [plugin source](https://github.com/emmetio/emmet/tree/master/plugins/codemirror2).*
+If you want to contribute features or fix bugs, please do this in [plugin source](https://github.com/emmetio/emmet/tree/master/plugins/codemirror2).*

 ******